Frequently Asked Questions

 A: Applicants selected beyond the initial application phase will move on to the second and final round, where they will interview with the BBLI selection committee members.
-This will occur in Fall 2023.
+This will occur in May 2024.
 Interviews will be held via Zoom or another identified technological platform.

 Q: What will the selection committee look for in a candidate?

 A: The BBLI selection committee is looking for Black individuals who through their experience and actions reflect alignment with the Black Mothers’ Breastfeeding Association’s mission and values, exhibit work in the maternal child health field, and are committed to ensuring equitable systems of accountability in the field.
 It is our desire to attract a multitude of emerging, evolving, and established leaders.